Jeremy-Mohammed/Jeremy-Mohammed/README.md

 # Introduction

-Hi I'm Jeremy, a Computer Science student at Ontario Tech University who codes for work and fun.
-The idea of what computer science can be, the problems it can solve, and what it can create, drove me to pursue coding.
+## The idea of what computer science can be, the problems it can solve, and what it can create, drove me to pursue coding.

 https://www.linkedin.com/in/jeremy-mohammed/